 Tabitha sighed, but still stood firmly.
 "They were defeated and captured, Lord Maxie.
 We couldn't jeopardize the mission's objectives by attempting a rescue so we had to leave them behind," he reported.

 Tabitha growled.
-"Mack, seriously, shut your trap before I smack you over the back of the head."
+"Blaise, seriously, shut your trap before I smack you over the back of the head."

 Maxie narrowed his eyes.
 "There better be a good reason for losing five team members on a low profile mission, Tabitha."

 Tabitha nodded.
 "Oh, there is a really good reason.
 Two reasons, actually."
 He placed a folder filled with many papers on Maxie's desk, along with a disk and a stone tablet.

 "Perfect," Maxie muttered as he gazed at the ancient stone tablet.
 "At least you got the mission objectives, even if you lost more than half the attack team."